ElenaUJ/chatterbox/README.md

 - Expo and Expo CLI (to install, run `npm install -g expo-cli`)
 - Expo Account

+**Testing**

+To test the app you can use:

+- Android Studio and Android SDK (for Android development)
+- Expo Go App (to test on your own mobile device)
+- Xcode (for iOS development, macOS only)

 **Installation**

 Run following commands in your terminal: